-700 and 800 Blocks 19th Street Resources #46, 47, 49, 50, & 51 circa 1900-1925
+700 and 800 Blocks 19th Street Resources #46, 47, 49, 50, & 51 circa 1900-1930

-A series of modest early-20th century commercial buildings line the 700 and 800 blocks of 19th Street.
+A series od modest early-20th century commercial buildings line the 700 and 800 blocks of 19th Street.

-Ensley First Presbyterian Church Building
+Ensley First Presbyterian Church

-616 21st Street • Resource #60 • circa 1920 • now A.C.T.S.
-Ministries, Inc.
+601 21st Street • Resource #60 • circa 1920

-Construction and design details indicate that this Romanesque Revival style building was constructed circa 1920 and expanded circa 1965 and circa 2000.
-The building is shown on the 1928 Sanborn map as the Ensley Presbyterian Church.
-The site was vacant when the 1911 edition was compiled.
+Construction and design details indicate that this Romanesque Revival stle building was constructed circa 1920 and expanded circa 1965 and circa 2000.
+The building is shown on the 1928 Sanborn map as the Ensley Presbyterian Church; the site was vacant when the 1911 edition was compiled.

-Knights of Pythias Hall Bld.
-1813 Avenue C • Resource #62 • circa 1900
+Knights of Pythias Hall

+813 Avenue C • Resource #62 • circa 1900

 Construction and design details indicate that this building was constructed circa 1900 and that it was remodeled circa 1960.
-The building is shown on the 1902 Sanborn map as a store with "gambling" at the 2nd floor and with a 1-story rear extension marked "dancing pavilion."
-The 1911 map indicates that the rear extension had been altered by that time and was in use as beer storage.
+The building is shown on the 1902 Sanborn map as a store with "gambling" at the 2nd floor and a with 1-story rear extension marked "dancing pavilion."
+The 1911 map indicates that the rear extension had been altered by that time and was on use as beer storage.
 The 1925 city directory lists the building as the "colored" Knights of Pythias Hall.
 By 1928, the building is shown as a store with a lodge on the upper level and appears to indicate that the building had been extended to the rear.
 The building was in use as a restaurant in 1951.
-This, along with the adjacent building at 1809 Avenue C (photo at lower right) and the former dwelling and later a restaurant at 1800 Avenue D mark the tangible reminders of the once vibrant African American business district that lined Avenues C and D in the early to mid 20th century.
+This, along with the adjacent building at 1809 Avenue C (photo at lower right) and the former dwelling and later a restaurant at 1800 Avenue D mark the tangible reminders of the onec vibrant African-American business district that lines Avenues C and D in the early to mid 20th century.